Online Therapy 101 : Signs Need Online Therapy

 - You Are Hurting Others

 The saddest part about experiencing depression, extreme sadness, trauma, and other mental health illnesses is that you tend to hurt others without knowing that you already did it.
 Look at the individuals around you and examine how you are treating them.
-From the moment you realize that you have caused some pain to them, do not hesitate to seek for an online counseling session.
+From the moment you realize that you have caused some pain to them, do not hesitate to seek an online therapy session.
 Talk to a professional who is willing to listen to all your concerns.
 Allow the therapist to provide you with some guidance on how to avoid becoming emotionally vulnerable.

 When it comes to dealing with an online therapist, always remember that the number of sessions needed depends on the seriousness of the issues.
 There is no hard and fast rule on how to go about it.